-Some public liability and product liability insurances for high risk activities or high risk products may be on a claims made basis, as will some extensions to the cover such as financial loss or retroactive cover.
+Some public/product liability insurances for high risk activities or high risk products may be on a claims made basis, as will some extensions to the cover such as financial loss or retroactive cover.

 The consequences of cancelling any claims made policy are the same.

 If unsure whether the policy is on a claims made basis, seek confirmation from the insurance adviser.